Hispanic Monarchy (political entity)

-The Hispanic Monarchy (Monarquía Hispánica in Spanish), also known as the Catholic Monarchy and historically referred to as the Monarchy of Spain, (Note: Modern historiography refers to this territorial and administrative organization of the Spanish Empire as the Hispanic or Catholic Monarchy.
+The Hispanic Monarchy (Spanish: Monarquía Hispánica), also known as the Catholic Monarchy and historically referred to as the Monarchy of Spain, (Note: Modern historiography refers to this territorial and administrative organization of the Spanish Empire as the Hispanic or Catholic Monarchy.
 However, the reality is that originally, the term used to describe this concept was "Monarchy of Spain".
 Nevertheless, this term is no longer frequently used and has shifted to a context where it is only found in primary sources because it can be confused with the contemporary concept of Monarchy of Spain that refers to the royal family of the current Spanish state.) was the political entity encompassing the territories and dependencies of the Spanish Empire between 1479 and 1716.
 These regions maintained distinct, individual public institutions, councils, and legal systems, but were united under the control of a superior entity (the King of Spain) and common state institutional structures.
 This monarchy was administered under a polysynodial system of councils.
 The Spanish monarch acted as king (or with the corresponding title) according to the political constitution of each kingdom, state, or lordship, and thus, their formal power varied from one territory to another.
 However, they acted as a unified monarch over all the territories of the monarchy, almost like a Composite Monarchy.

 The Monarchy included the Crown of Castile—with Granada, Navarre and the kingdoms of the Indies—and Aragon—with Sicily, Naples, Sardinia, Malta and the State of the Presidi—, Portugal and its overseas territories between 1580 and 1640, the territories of the Burgundian Circle except between 1598–1621—Franche-Comté, the Netherlands, as well as Charolais—, the Duchy of Milan, the Marquisate of Finale, the Spanish East Indies, and Spanish Africa.

 The monarchy ended with the Treaties of Utrecht and Baden (1713–1714) and the Nueva Planta Decrees (1707–1716), which produced a break in the system by implementing greater homogeneity and political centralization, relegating the polysynodial system.